ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Introduction

 The widespread application of Zernike polynomials in the aforementioned scientific fields underscores the need for robust computational tools that can handle complex calculations efficiently.
-Addressing this demand, we introduce ZERNIPAX, an open-source Python package designed to exploit the computational power of both CPUs and GPUs.
-By leveraging Google’s JAX library \cite{jax2018github}, ZERNIPAX provides significantly faster computation and higher accuracy, particularly through the implementation of the Jacobi polynomial expression of Zernike polynomials and the recursion relation for Jacobi polynomials.
+Addressing this demand, we introduce \texttt{ZERNIPAX}, an open-source Python package designed to exploit the computational power of both CPUs and GPUs.
+By leveraging Google’s \texttt{JAX} library \cite{jax2018github}, \texttt{ZERNIPAX} provides significantly faster computation and higher accuracy, particularly through the implementation of the Jacobi polynomial expression of Zernike polynomials and the recursion relation for Jacobi polynomials.

-This paper presents ZERNIPAX's capabilities and demonstrates its potential as a valuable tool for the scientific community.
-Whether in astrophysics, optics, or any field that relies on Zernike polynomials, ZERNIPAX offers a streamlined and powerful solution for researchers seeking to improve their computational workflows.
+This paper presents \texttt{ZERNIPAX}'s capabilities and demonstrates its potential as a valuable tool for the scientific community.
+Whether in astrophysics, optics, or any field that relies on Zernike polynomials, \texttt{ZERNIPAX} offers a streamlined and powerful solution for researchers seeking to improve their computational workflows.